Charlescai123/Real-DRL/isaac-go2/README.md

 ---

-This repo implements the **Runtime Learning Framework** on the Unitree-Go2 robot for the wild environments in Nivida IsaacGym.
+This repo implements the **Real-DRL** on the Unitree-Go2 robot for the wild environments in Nivida IsaacGym.
 In this framework, a closed-loop system is established for the quadruped robot by incorporating the *Sensing*, *Navigation/Planning* and *Locomotion Control* module.
 <p align="center">
  <img src="./docs/navigation.png" height="460" alt="scene"/>
  <br><b>Fig 1.
 Runtime Learning Framework -- A Close-loop System for the Quadruped Robot</b>